csuka/ansible-pmm-server/README.md

 PMM Server
 ----------

 This role installs PMM Server 2 on Docker for RedHat/CentOS 8.
+Tested with Ansible v2.9.13, but should on older versions as well.

 Notes
 -----